Stories from Humanity

 Given the cross border nature of these challenges, Global Health Security is an essential element of global health diplomacy.

-In 2021 we will have a major exhibition of the work to date entitled Stories from Humanity.
+We are currently running a series of major exhibitions of the work to date entitled Humanity.

 This work is predominantly funded by the Bill and Melinda Gates Foundation.
 Their support comes without strings and The Telegraph Media Group retains full editorial control over all published content.